unit92/credo/README.md

 # joel-test

-Just  a test repository to test a few things I&#39;m not confident in.
+Just a test repository to test a few things I'm not confident in.
 This repo may end up being a template for the rest of the project.
 Not sure.

 * Django
 * Postgres Docker